Public affairs consultants use their understanding of politics and communications to offer policy advice to clients

-Public affairs consultants are often referred to as lobbyists, but their work is more wide-ranging.
-They use their understanding of the political system to offer political and public policy advice to their clients.
+As a public affairs consultant, you'll draw on your understanding of the political system to offer political and public policy advice to your clients.
 Clients may include private sector companies, trade associations, charities, not-for-profit organisations and overseas governments.

 Key areas of work include:

-- monitoring the activities of Parliament, Whitehall and other relevant bodies and organisations;
+- monitoring the activities of Parliament, Whitehall and other relevant bodies and organisations

-- raising the profile of an organisation/client;
+- raising the profile of an organisation/client

-- public relations work;
+- public relations work

-- providing strategic communications advice;
+- providing strategic communications advice

 - providing general public affairs support.

-- Salaries for account executives typically range from £18,000 to £32,000.
+- Salaries for newly graduated public affairs officers (account executives) typically range from £18,000 to £25,000.

-- Account managers can expect to earn an average of £25,000 to £45,000, while salaries for account directors range from £35,000 to £55,000.
+- As a public affairs consultant (account manager), you can expect to earn between £25,000 and £45,000, while salaries for account directors range from £35,000 to £55,000.